 The seminar will be led by Syracuse University urban historian Alick McLean, with contributions from local experts.

-The Greek Odyssey travels via plane and boat throughout Greece.
+The Greek Odyssey travels via plane, bus, and boat throughout Greece.
 It is designed to offer students a visual image of early Minoan and Mycenean sites.
 The itinerary may be adjusted slightly each semester due to travel considerations and logistical planning.
+A sample itinerary from Fall 2017 is available here.

 Eligibility and Admissions